 Home buying process can be one of the challenging.
 A mortgage is one of the huge financial responsibilities.
 Your mortgage will be with you for next ten to thirty years.
-When buying the home, these are top mortgage mistakes to avoid.

 The majority of the home-buyers are unaware of the fact that the mortgage rates changes throughout the day.
 The loan tenure for home-buying is typically a long-term process.
 Even the smallest variation in a mortgage rate affects your finances in the long run.